-Read about this year's program in NPL News
+Read about the 2017 program in NPL News.

 Introduce students to scientific research and promote career opportunities in the field